MarkoM-dot/.dotfiles/README.md

 ![Last commit](https://img.shields.io/github/last-commit/MarkoM-dot/.dotfiles?color=orange)

 ### Disclaimer
-This is my personal configuration and you may run the binary at your own risk.
+This is my personal configuration and you may run the installation script at your own risk.

 ### Ansible